Employer Shared Responsibility

 • How to calculate the amount of a penalty payment.

-For more information or details the entire article can be found on HR360.
+Make sure you are ready with HR360’s step-by-step guidance on calculating pay or play penalties.
+Our attorney-reviewed guide makes it easy to understand how to calculate penalties.
+For more information or details the articles and guides can be found on HR360.
 A login is provided at the bottom of the page.